bahorn/skp/README.md

 Kernel Images do include their own checksum, as part of build.c, but AFAIK nothing verifies it so I did not bother reimplementing it.

+One thing I find a bit confusing is that the `pref_address` in the x86 boot protocol is meant to be where the kernel is relocated to.
+On modern kernels it is set to 0x1_000_000, but it was fine for me to lower it down to 0x100_000.
+GRUB does use it if the relocatable flag (otherwise 0x100_000 is used) is set but I got away without it being changed with the default `-kernel` flag in qemu with it always using 0x100_000.
+I believe qemu ignoring this is a bug, and GRUB always using 0x100_000 if the kernel isn't relocatable is wrong as well as it seems to contradict [3]:

+> This field, if nonzero, represents a preferred load address for the kernel.
+> A relocating bootloader should attempt to load at this address if possible.
+>
+> A non-relocatable kernel will unconditionally move itself and to run at this
+> address.

+Though there might be historical reasons for this.

 If you care about infecting LKMs, I did a seperate project reimplementing another old phrack article that can do that.
 [9]